BV-BRC/BV-BRC-Docs/docroot/news/2022/20220606-bv-brc-patric-workshop.rst

 .. role:: notice-header
      :class: notice-header

-:notice-header:`Notice: We have reached the limit for the maximum number of in-person participants for this workshop.`
+:notice-header:`NOTICE: We have reached the limit for the maximum number of in-person participants for this workshop.`

 .. role:: notice-body
      :class: notice-body